- Need Help?

 The new Redmond Service Center will house both a food bank and staff offering programs that help people exit poverty.
 It will also house Hopelink’s administrative staff.
 The center is set to open in August, and as construction hurries along, we are finalizing our recognition of those who have generously given to the campaign in order to make it all happen.

 Over the past few years, community members like you have come together in a remarkable way to help shape Hopelink’s future; raising $18.4 million toward our $20 million Phase I goal.
-Today, fewer than six months away from opening the doors to our new home in Redmond, we need your help.

 The courtyard entryway to the Redmond center will feature a stunning, permanent bronze display inspired by the Emily Dickinson poem, “’Hope’ is the thing with feathers.”
 Designed by Judith and Daniel Caldwell at